 3. Lease – This is our chosen option acting on the advice of the Heritage Lottery Fund for the current situation.
 It would be reckless to take ownership and liability for the pier, island & all associated buildings at a time when no funding is secured.
 It would not demonstrate on any level good practice nor would it demonstrate sound rational thinking or action on the part of Trust to place themselves & the pier at such a risk.
 The Trust has no capital or other assets and is dependent on its fundraising efforts to generate funds.
 Our present appeal is to support the development of the necessary structural surveys and feasibility studies in order to advance HLF award applications.
 We also have other operating costs, such as maintaining this website and producing publicity materials (leaflets and banners etc), as well as supporting the Trust's volunteers involvement in day-to-day matters (provision of PPE etc) and month-to-month matters, mainly event organisation.
 The advantages of this route are seen to be that all the risk for the site remains with the owners, the Trust do not have to pay out the huge sums in insurances or be ultimately responsible for the structures long-term preservation.
 Once we have adequate funding and planning in place CNM Estates have agreed to lease the site to the Trust with a minimum of a 25 year rolling lease.
 CNM Estates have indicated that they have no current plans to do anything with the island and have no intention to persue anything they had previously proposed there.
 They would be happy for the BRT to operate the Birnbeck complex indefinitely if a successful Trust-based business operation is formed.
 The BRT understands that CNM Estates currently have a mortgage on the property - this is not a barrier to the creation of a lease but would require the lender to give prior written consent for the granting of the lease.
 Please see this page for further details of this.
 (12-1-2017)

 Q4.
-Why a 25 year lease - can it be longer?
+Why was a 25 year lease initially proposed - can it be longer?

 Q5.
 How much do CNM fund the Trust?